leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-investigations-cornearefractive
 - What are the investigations for corneal edema?
+- How do I check if my cornea is healthy
 - What will the eye doctor do after examining for my corneal edema?
 - Are additional tests required for corneal edema?
 - Are additional tests needed for corneal edema?